 English seamers rout hosts…

-Klusener did not have the most pleasant of debuts: Gough trapped him leg-before for a three-ball duck next over.
-Gough clean bowled Shaun Pollock as well, and two balls later, he had Dave Richardson leg-before as well.
-South Africa were 98 for eight: would they make it to three figures?
+Klusener did not have the most pleasant of debuts: Gough trapped him leg-before for a 3-ball duck next over.
+Gough clean bowled Shaun Pollock as well, and 2 balls later, he had Dave Richardson leg-before as well.
+South Africa were 98 for 8: would they make it to three figures?

 Atherton promoted the obdurate Jack Russell to join Hick, and the pair batted on grimly, holding out obdurately against Pollock, de Villiers, Klusener, and Snell.
 A big blow came when Rhodes injured himself and had to leave the field, but perhaps the bigger blow was when Richardson fractured his left index-finger.
 He had to leave the field, forcing Kirsten to adorn the gloves.

 But Hick and Russell carried on unfazed with Donald rested, McMillan unable to bowl, and both Rhodes and Richardson injured.
 Running out of fast bowling options Cronje summoned Adams: bowling his chinaman found the edge off Hick (39 in 65 balls, 3 fours), Kirsten appealed for a caught-behind, and the umpire ruled him out though, the decision seemed dubious.
 Adams’s next ball to Graham Thorpe was a wide; the next ball met with an ugly swipe that hit the timber, and suddenly, out of nowhere, England had managed to slump to 76 for 5.

 Two runs later Russell was run out by a direct throw from Kirsten; the wicket-keeper had managed to scrape for 12 in 68 balls.
 Neil Fairbrother, England’s quintessential crisis man in ODIs, was standing firm at one end, but would the others be able to support him till the end?